 - Diabetes: Coffee helps the body tolerate insulin more effectively.

-- Depression: A recent study shows that women who drink 2-3 cups of coffee per day were less likely to suffer depression symptoms.
+- Depression: A recent study shows that women who drink 2-3 cups of coffee per day were less likely to suffer depressive symptoms.

 - Cancer: The antioxidants found in coffee reportedly help reduce the risk of cancer.

-Drinking coffee has been linked to a reducing the risk of a wide range ailments including Parkinson’s Disease, Alzheimer’s, cardiovascular disease and many others.
+Drinking coffee has been linked to reducing the risk of a wide range of ailments including Parkinson’s Disease, Alzheimer’s, cardiovascular disease, and many others.